jingyihan/JingyiHan/README.md

 # Hello, this is Jingyi Han! <img src="https://media.giphy.com/media/Wj7lNjMNDxSmc/giphy.gif" width="90px">

 My interest lies in the field of finance, statistics and computer science.
-I'm currently working in the quantitative finance industry.
+I'm currently working in the quantitative finance industry and working on enhancing my statistical modelling and data science skills.
 I am sharing some of my works on this github account.
-Hope they can be helpful for other quants in the field!
+Hope they can be helpful for other quants and data scientist in the field!

 ## 🛠 Tools
 [![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&logoColor=white&color=2bbc8a)](https://github.com/jingyihan/IntegerValuedGARCH)